Find-Vulnerabilities/Rust-antivirus/README.md

 https://github.com/user-attachments/assets/cdd5e7b9-0664-4062-9cd1-71a034ef0f9b

 ## 🛡️ Security
-I can promise they're not malware.
+I can promise Wenle Antivirus software not a malware.
 Windows defender or other antivirus software might falsely flag this antivirus program, but after VirusTotal scan, it's safe; only a few antivirus programs gave it a false positive.

 ## ⚙️ Compile